Accepting our Terms of Business

 Cancellation of Insurances

 You should make any request for the cancellation of a policy in writing and any relevant certificate of insurance must be returned to us or to the insurer concerned.
-In the event of cancellation, we will reserve the right to retain any fees charged or commission earned in arranging the policy.
+In the event of cancellation, we will reserve the right to retain any fees charged and/or commission earned in arranging the policy.
 The terms of your policy, detailed in the policy documents, may allow insurers to retain the premium in full or to charge short-period premiums in the event of cancellation before the policy expires.
 You should carefully check both your quotation and policy documents to ensure you are aware of any special terms.
 We can only return any money due following the cancellation of a policy after we have received the money due from the insurer.
 Only our Personal Insurance policies operate a 14-day ‘cool-off ’ period.

 Ending Your Relationship with Us